-- Conoco has contributed nearly $400,000 to federal campaigns this year, with 90 percent of the contributions going to Republicans.
+- Conoco has contributed over $622,000 to federal campaigns in 2012, with 89 percent of the contributions going to Republicans.

-- Conoco is sitting on $1 billion in cash reserves.
+- Conoco is sitting on $750 million in cash reserves.

-- The company spent 35 percent more than they earned this quarter — or $3.1 billion — buying back its own stock, which enriches the largest shareholders and executives.
+- Throughout 2012, the company spent 60 percent of its annual profit — or $5.1 billion — buying back its own stock, enriching its largest shareholders and executives.